Apple iPad 2 might coming in 2011 include cameras, FaceTime video chat, mini-USB port.

 It's a safe guess that the next iPad will be lighter and thinner than the current tablet.
 But the next iPad could also finally get a camera, according to a report from PC World.

+A camera on the front of the next iPad, which PC World is referring to as the iPad 2, would likely utilize Apple's new FaceTime video chat software found on the iPhone 4 and the new MacBook Air laptops.
 On the rear of the iPad, a camera could be used to shoot photos and video.
 There is, however, debate as to whether or not a rear-facing camera would be useful on a tablet computer with a 9.7-inch screen, according to PC World.

 Tablet competitors such as the Samsung Galaxy Tab (which runs Google's Android operating system), the HP Slate (which runs Windows 7 and next year will be sold with Palm's WebOS) and the BlackBerry Playbook, each feature a camera on the front and back of the device.